aplteam/Cider/docs/Cider-User-Guide.md

 Defaults to `APLSource`: a subfolder that hosts the code.
 That's where the code lives, relative to the project folder.

-This might be empty, for example when the project is just a script (class or namespace).
+This might be empty, for example when the project is just a single script (class or namespace).

 ###### tatinFolder